Benefits in international situations

 Payment of benefits abroad

-If your stay abroad is temporary – less than one year – you are generally covered by the Finnish social security system.
-You are usually entitled to Kela benefits as if you were still living in Finland.
-This means that benefits already in payment can be paid to you while you are abroad.
+If you temporarily (for no longer than 6 months) live in a country other than an EU or EEA country, Switzerland or the United Kingdom, you are usually entitled to Kela benefits as if you were still living in Finland.
+This means that benefits already in payment can continue to be paid to you while you are abroad.
 You can also apply for new benefits.
+However, basic social assistance is not paid abroad.

-However, if you live abroad on a permanent basis (for more than 1 year), you are normally not eligible for benefits from Kela.
-Payment of benefits ends on the day you move.
+If, however, you live in a country other than an EU or EEA country, Switzerland or the United Kingdom on a permanent basis (for longer than 6 months), you will usually not be eligible for benefits from Kela.
+The payment of benefits ends on the day you move abroad.

 Eligibility for benefits when moving to Finland